News

 1. Fiber Selection:

-• Types of Fibers: Synthetic fibers (like polyester, polypropylene, and acrylic), natural fibers (like cotton, wool, and jute), or blends of fibers can be used.
+• Types of fibers used can include synthetic fibers (like polyester, polypropylene, and acrylic), natural fibers (like cotton, wool, and jute), or blends of fibers.

 • Blending: Blending different fibers can enhance specific properties such as strength, absorbency, and thermal resistance.